Bhatt21/Synd-Innovate/README.md

 $ git clone https://github.com/harsh253/Synd-Innovate.git
 ```
 ---
+## Steps to setup the backend server
+-Install all the dependencies
+-Make 3 tables namely counter1,counter2 and user_info
+-Schema for counter1, counter2 is

+Field   Type      Null  Key
+id      int        No   Primary
+time_in datetime   Yes

 ## Running the app
 - Once you have cloned the repository and installed Android Studio, connect your physical device via USB.Follow the instruction at https://facebook.github.io/react-native/docs/running-on-device to use your physical device as an emulator